proactis-documentation/documentation-source/docs/p2p/punchout.md

 ## cXML punch-out

 The majority of punch-outs follow the [cXML](http://cxml.org/) standard.
-This can be configured directly within the P2P product by completeing the following fields against a supplier.
+This can be configured directly within the P2P product by completing the following fields against a supplier.

 ![alt text](../img/p2p/punchout/cxml-settings.bmp "cxml")